-- For all (rear and front loaded) Cottage Lots: Gable or Hip roofs only with a minimum pitch of 26 degrees/maximum 35 degrees.
-Skillion, flat or curved roofs are not permitted. - For Traditional and Country Lots: Gable or Hip roofs must have a minimum pitch of 26 degrees/maximum 35 degrees.
-Skillion roofs are permitted with a minimum 8 degrees/ maximum 15 degrees.
-Curved roofs are not permitted. - Sections of flat roof are permitted on Traditional and Country lots provided that the roof and gutter are concealed behind parapet walls. - Eaves to a minimum of 450mm depth on all visible areas.
-Exclusions permitted for terrace homes, zero lot walls, non habitable rooms, elevations facing true south, walls which do not include windows, gable ends or where alternative shading is provided (e.g. awnings, verandahs etc). - Homes located within the Character Zone must provide a corrugated metal deck roof (Colorbond), tiled roofs will not be permitted. - Homes not within the Character Zone are permitted to have the following roofing materials: - 1.
-Corrugated Metal deck. - 2.
-Low Profile Roof Tiles, e.g. Monier Horizon in colours which correspond with the permitted Colorbond roof colour palette.
-Multi-coloured roof tiles are not permitted. - In keeping with Katherine's Landing colour palette, the following Colorbond colours are permitted: Surfmist, Shale Grey, Dune, Windspray, Bushland, Jasper, Woodland Grey, Ironstone, Manor Red, Headland, Basalt, Wallaby and Gully.
-Similar colours may be permitted on a case by case basis at LWP Property Group's discretion. - · Zincalume is not permitted. - A minimum roof area of 12m2 shall be provided on the north aspect as allowance for a 2kW photovoltaic system.
+For all (rear and front loaded) Cottage Lots: gable or hip roofs only with a minimum pitch of 26 degrees/maximum 35 degrees.
+Skillion, flat or curved roofs are not permitted.

+For Traditional and Country Lots: gable or hip roofs must have a minimum pitch of 26 degrees/maximum 35 degrees.
+Skillion roofs are permitted with a minimum 8 degrees/maximum 15 degrees.
+Curved roofs are not permitted.

+Sections of flat roof are permitted on Traditional and Country lots provided the roof and gutter are concealed behind parapet walls.

+Eaves to a minimum of 450mm depth on all visible areas.
+Exclusions permitted for terrace homes, zero lot walls, non habitable rooms, elevations facing true south, walls which do not include windows, gable ends or where alternative shading is provided, e.g., awnings, verandahs, etc.

+Homes located within the Character Zone must have a corrugated metal deck roof (Colorbond).
+Tiled roofs will not be permitted.

+Homes not within the Character Zone are permitted to have the following roofing materials:

+- 1. Corrugated metal deck. - 2.
+Low profile roof tiles, e.g., Monier Horizon, in colours which correspond with the permitted Colorbond roof colour palette.
+Multi-coloured roof tiles are not permitted.

+In keeping with the Katherine's Landing colour palette the following Colorbond colours are permitted: Surfmist, Shale Grey, Dune, Windspray, Bushland, Jasper, Woodland Grey, Ironstone, Manor Red, Headland, Basalt, Wallaby and Gully.
+Similar colours may be permitted on a case-bycase basis at LWP's discretion.

+Zincalume and other Colorbond colours, such as Monument, are not permitted.

+A minimum roof area of 12m shall be provided on the north aspect as allowance for a 2kW photovoltaic system.